-The Maine Vernal Pools SAMP is an alternate regulatory mechanism for impacts to vernal pools based on a signed agreement between the Corps, Maine DEP, and a Maine municipality.
-Through this agreement, the applicant may use an expedited federal and state permit process.
-As part of the adoption of the Maine VP SAMP the municipality must receive regulatory authority from the state for vernal pool permits in targeted areas of their designated growth area.
-If an applicant proposing to develop in this targeted area chooses to use the Maine VP SAMP, they pay a fee to the municipality which is then used to conserve exemplary vernal pools embedded in high quality amphibian post breeding habitat in the designated rural area.
-This allows development to occur where the municipality has decided it wants development; provides certainty for applicants; acknowledges that protection of vernal pools embedded within growth areas is not ecologically meaningful over time; and protects vernal pools embedded in a landscape that provides the best chance that the pools and the animals that rely on them will persist.
+The Maine VP SAMP is an alternate mitigation mechanism for impacts to vernal pools based on a signed agreement between the Corps, Maine DEP, and a Maine municipality.
+The Maine VP SAMP brings multiple levels of government, applicants, and non-profit organizations together in a collective approach to the management and protection of vernal pools.
+This approach focuses on long-term, landscape-level conservation to insure the persistence of an abundance of vernal pool species as well as other species that use vernal pools and the habitat surrounding them.
+As part of the adoption of the Maine VP SAMP, the municipality must receive regulatory authority from the State for issuing NRPA vernal pool permits in targeted areas contained within the Growth Area identified in the municipality's comprehensive plan.
+If an applicant proposing to develop in this targeted area (Designated Development Area or DDA) chooses to use the Maine VP SAMP, they pay a fee to the municipality which is then used to conserve exemplary vernal pools embedded in high quality amphibian post breeding habitat based on the VPCC (Appendix 2a) in the Rural Area established in the municipality's comprehensive plan.
+This incentivizes development where the municipality has decided it wants to concentrate development; provides certainty for applicants; acknowledges that protection of vernal pools embedded within DDAs is not ecologically meaningful over time; and protects vernal pools embedded in a landscape that provides the best chance that the pools and the animals that rely on them will persist in abundance.
+Each partner has specific roles and responsibilities that are described briefly here and spelled out in more detail below and portrayed graphically in Figure 1.

-Each signatory to the Maine Vernal Pools SAMP (the Municipality, the Corps and Maine DEP) has specific roles and responsibilities that are described briefly here and spelled out in more detail below Figure 1.
-Municipalities must meet certain institutional benchmarks, apply for and receive partial Delegated Authority from the Maine DEP and must enter into an agreement with a third party to which they will transfer fees collected from the applicant.
-Once the Municipality has met the benchmarks, developed a relationship with a third party, and received Delegated Authority from the Maine DEP, it makes an official proposal to the Corps and Maine DEP to become a signatory of the Maine VP SAMP.
-Once the Maine VP SAMP has been signed, the Municipality is able to receive a fee from applicants for impacts to vernal pools within designated section(s) of the growth area and issue a NRPA vernal pools permit.
-This relieves the Applicant from having to delineate or determine the level of state Significance for any vernal pools within their proposed development parcel.
-The fee is transferred to the third party who undertakes conservation of vernal pools in the rural area of the Municipality.
-The third party is responsible for annual monitoring of the areas conserved and provides an annual report to the Municipality.
-Language included in the Maine General Permit 2015 allows for use of the Maine VP SAMP.
-This Maine VP SAMP will apply to subsequent Maine General Permits in effect at the time of an application unless terminated by the Corps, the Municipality or Maine DEP.
+The Corps and Maine DEP will sign the Maine VP SAMP agreement.
+Municipalities must meet certain institutional benchmarks, apply for and receive partial Delegated Authority from the Maine DEP and must enter into an agreement with a 3rd Party to which they will transfer fees collected from the applicant.
+Once the Municipality has met the benchmarks, developed a relationship with a 3rd Party, and received Delegated Authority from the Maine DEP, it makes an official proposal to the Corps and Maine DEP to become a signatory of the Maine VP SAMP.
+Once the Municipality has signed the Maine VP SAMP with the Corps and Maine DEP, the Municipality is able to receive a fee from applicants for impacts to vernal pools within DDAs and to issue a NRPA vernal pool permit.
+This relieves the Applicant from having to determine the level of state Significance for any vernal pools within their proposed development parcel.
+The fee is transferred to the 3rd party who undertakes conservation of vernal pools in the Rural Area of the Municipality.
+The 3rd party is responsible for annual monitoring of the areas conserved and provides an annual report to the Municipality.